-We may use some terms that are not familiar to you.
-These words are printed in red the first time they are used and are explained in Explanation of terms at the back of this guide.
+Some terms in this section may be new to you.
+These words are printed in red the first time they are used and are explained in Explanation of terms on page 25.

-While we have used the word 'bought' rather than 'acquired' in our examples, you may have acquired your shares or units without paying for them (for example, as a gift or through an inheritance or through the demutualisation of an insurance company such as the NRMA or a demerger such as the demerger of BHP Steel Limited).
-If you acquired shares or units in any of these ways you may be subject to CGT when you sell them.
+While we have used the word 'bought' rather than 'acquired' in our examples, you may have acquired your shares or units without paying for them (for example, as a gift or through an inheritance or through the demutualisation of an insurance company such as AMP or NRMA or a demerger such as the demerger of BHP Steel Limited).
+If you acquired shares or units in any of these ways you may be subject to capital gains tax (CGT) when you sell them.